Pwntus/mic-workshops/docs/content/arduino-mkr-nb-1500/740-programming-1.md

 ## Initializing Code

-I your new sketch, enter the following code:
+In your new sketch, enter the following code:

 ```cpp
 #include <MKRNB.h>